Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Method

 Existing long-narrative understanding datasets such as NarrativeQA~\cite{kovcisky2018narrativeqa} typically provide only QA pairs and do not link questions to fine-grained supporting evidence.
 Such supervision is essential for training long-context retrievers, whether evidence is represented as text chunks in standard RAG or as graph nodes in GraphRAG.

-Given the cost and inefficiency of manual annotation, we automatically extend NarrativeQA to curate $\tilde{D}_\text{emb}$, a dataset offering silver-standard alignments at both chunk and node levels.
-For chunk evidence, we perform query augmentation, majority-vote ensemble retrieval, and LLM-based filtering to identify silver chunks (Algorithm~\ref{alg:silver_evidence}).
-As shown in Table~\ref{tab:silver_chunk_annotate}, an oracle experiment on 20 books validates these annotations: using only silver chunks ($\sim$1/30 tokens) already exceeds full-context performance.
+Given the cost of manual annotation, we automatically extend NarrativeQA to curate $\tilde{D}_\text{emb}$, a dataset offering silver-standard alignments at both chunk and node levels.
+For chunk evidence, we perform \textit{query augmentation}, \textit{majority-vote ensemble} retrieval, and \textit{LLM-based filtering} to identify silver chunks (Algorithm~\ref{alg:silver_evidence} in Appx.~\ref{appendix:silver_annotate}).
+As shown in Table~\ref{tab:silver_chunk_annotate}, an oracle experiment validates these annotations: using only silver chunks ($\sim$1/30 tokens) already exceeds full-context performance.
 Node evidence is constructed in an analogous way.

 In total, $\tilde{D}_\text{emb}$ comprises 27{,}117 questions, averaging 2.3 silver chunks and 2.9 nodes per question.
-Details of the construction are provided in Appx~\ref{appendix:silver_annotate}.
+Details of the construction are provided in Appx.~\ref{appendix:silver_annotate}.